OECD Home › International migration › Publications & Documents

 Well-trained, well distributed and productive health workers are crucial for ensuring access to high quality and cost-effective health care in OECD countries.
 Current projects analyse different aspects of health workforce policy, including improving health workforce planning, dealing with geographic imbalances, and whether health workers put their skills to effective use in their jobs.

-Publications of the Migration team at the development centre
+Publications of the migration team at the OECD Development Centre

 The migration of women is a growing phenomenon in most countries.
 About half of all international migrants are women, according to OECD data.